medtagger/MedTagger/frontend/README.md

 - Go to root directory of repository (where `package.json` is located) and run `npm install`.
  All of the project dependencies should fetched via npm. (this can take a while...)

-- Run the dev server by `ng serve` command

-## Development server

-Run `ng serve` for a dev server.
+- Run `ng serve --env=local` for a dev server.
 Navigate to `http://localhost:4200/`.

-In case you want to use custom host and port, use `--host` and `--port` flags.
+- In case you want to use custom host and port, use `--host` and `--port` flags.
-Example: `ng serve --host 0.0.0.0 --port 4201`
+ Example: `ng serve --env=local --host 0.0.0.0 --port 4201`
  The app will automatically reload if you change any of the source files.

 ## Code scaffolding